micllynn/pychecksum/README.md

 # Usage
 First, we initialize a sync object to track a folder with a local and server copy.
-This performs a diff of the directory trees to see which folders are only present on the local drive (ie will be synchronized to the server).
+This performs an intelligent diff of the directory trees to see which folders are 'new' on the local drive (ie new date folders that will be synchronized to the server), and stores this diff.
+The checksum calculation will be performed only on this diff.
 ```python3
 import pychecksum as pycs